micheles/micheles.github.io/_posts/2014-06-28-gmpe-logic-tree.md

 Active Shallow Crust | 4

 A simple multiplication 2 * 4 * 1 * 2 * 4 * 5 * 4 = 1280 tells us that
-this logic tree has 1280 paths and thus the engine will have to generate 1280 realizations.
+this logic tree will have 1280 paths and thus the engine will have to generate 1280 realizations.
 In other words it will need to do a lot of work, 1280 times more work than for a single realization.
-This is why the SHARE model could not be done with the engine and actually in the past it was done by splitting the source model and doing one tectonic region type at the time.
+This is why the SHARE model could not be done with the engine directly; actually in the past it was done by splitting the source model and doing one tectonic region type at the time.
 If you split, the effort needed is 2 realizations for Subduction Deep, 4 realizations for Subduction Interface, 1 realization